-Application Applied Explanation on application of the practice All the Directors were notified of the respective dates of scheduled Board meetings for the next financial year in November of every calendar year and the date of next board meeting was confirmed prior to the conclusion of the current meeting.
-The Chairman of the Board set the board meeting agenda and ensure adequate time is allocated for discussion of issues tabled to the Board for deliberation.
-The notice of each meeting confirming the venue, time and date, together with an agenda of items to be discussed are circulated to all Directors no later than five (5) working days before scheduled Board meeting.
-Reasonable time is given for Board members and to other attendees as appropriate, to consider all relevant papers and materials prior to the Board meeting.
-The Directors acknowledged receipt on the receipt of Board paper to signify the timely receipt and completeness of Board paper received.
-This is to ensure that the Directors were given sufficient time to obtain a comprehensive understanding of the issues to be deliberated upon at the meeting in order to arrive at an informed decision as well as to discharge their duties and responsibilities.
-The deliberations and decisions of the members including any dissenting views and Directors' abstention from deliberation and decision on related matters at Board and Board Committee meetings are documented in the minutes of meetings.
-The Chairman of the Board ensures the Board Committee meetings are not combined with the main Board meetings.
-Upon the completion of the meetings, the draft copy of the minutes of meetings were circulated by the Company Secretary in a timely manner for review, and subsequently during the next meeting, the content of the minutes was tabled for confirmation as a correct record of the deliberations and decisions made and formally acknowledged by the Chairman of the Board or Board Committee.
-The minutes of each Board meeting are kept by the Company Secretary and are available for inspection by any Director during office hours.
+Application : Applied Explanation on : application of the practice All the Directors were notified of the respective dates of scheduled Board meetings for the next financial year in November of every calendar year.
+The Executive Chairman of the Board sets the board meeting agenda and ensures adequate time is allocated for discussion of issues tabled to the Board for deliberation.
+The notice of each meeting confirming the venue, time and date, together with the agenda of items to be discussed, is circulated to all Directors no later than five (5) working days before the scheduled Board meeting.
+A reasonable time is given for Board members and other attendees, as appropriate, to consider all relevant papers and materials prior to the Board meeting.
+The Directors acknowledged receipt of the Board paper to signify the timely receipt and completeness of the Board paper received.
+This is to ensure that the Directors were given sufficient time to obtain a comprehensive understanding of the issues to be deliberated upon at the meeting in order to arrive at an informed decision, as well as to discharge their duties and responsibilities.
+The deliberations and decisions of the members, including any dissenting views and Directors' abstention from deliberation and decision on related matters at Board and Board Committee meetings, are documented in the minutes of meetings.
+The Executive Chairman of the Board ensures that the Board Committee meetings are not combined with the main Board meetings.
+Following the meetings, the draft minutes were promptly circulated by the Company Secretaries for review.
+At the subsequent meeting, the minutes were presented for confirmation as a correct record of the deliberations and resolutions, and were formally approved by the Chairman of the Board or Board Committees.
+The minutes of each Board and Board Committees meeting are kept by the Company Secretaries and are available for inspection by any Director during office hours.
 The Board members in their individual capacity have unrestricted access to complete information on a timely basis in the form and quality necessary for the discharge of their duties and responsibilities.
 Besides direct access to management staff, external independent professional advisers are also made available to render their independent views and advice to the Board, whenever deemed necessary and in appropriate circumstances, at the Company's expense.
-The above process is guided under paragraph 6.1 on Board Meetings of the Board Charter which is published in the "Corporate Governance" Section of "Investor Relations" of the Company's website at www.ornapaper.com . ed to complete the columns below.
-Non-large companies are encouraged elow.
+The above process is guided under paragraph 6.1 on Board Meetings of the Board Charter , which is published in the "Corporate Governance" section of "Investor Relations" of the Company's website at www.ornapaper.com .
+Explanation for : departure Large companies are re- encouraged to complete th quired to complete the columns below.
+Non-large companies are e columns below.
+Measure : Timeframe :